-Seeds of peace planted in a dangerous slum
+Seeds of peace planted in a dangerous slum bring forth an oasis.

 In the midst of Cité Soleil—the worst slum in Haiti—gardens of hope and peace are growing on what was once a garbage-strewn acre where gang members executed their enemies.